iechor/docs/content/storage/_index.md

 Bind mounts have limited functionality compared to volumes.
 When you use a bind mount, a file or directory on the host machine is mounted into a container.
 The file or directory is referenced by its full path on the host machine.
-The file or directory doesn't need to exist on the Docker host already.
+The file or directory doesn't need to exist on the iEchor host already.
 It is created on demand if it doesn't yet exist.
 Bind mounts are fast, but they rely on the host machine's filesystem having a specific directory structure available.
-If you are developing new Docker applications, consider using named volumes instead.
+If you are developing new iEchor applications, consider using named volumes instead.
-You can't use Docker CLI commands to directly manage bind mounts.
+You can't use iEchor CLI commands to directly manage bind mounts.

 > **Important**
 >